K+S cuts 2023 profit outlook for third time this year

+Adds details on potash prices in paragraphs 3 and 4, share performance in para 6

-July 26 (Reuters) - German potash and salt miner K+S SDFGn.DE on Wednesday cut its core profit guidance for the third time this year, citing falling selling prices of potash in Brazil.
+July 26 (Reuters) - German potash and salt miner K+S SDFGn.DE on Wednesday cut its core profit guidance for the third time this year, citing a drop in the selling price of potash in Brazil during the second quarter.

 The group expects full-year earnings before interest, tax, depreciation and amortisation (EBITDA) for the full year in the range of 600 million to 800 million euros, after previously guiding for 800 million euros ($885 million).